RiverArchitect/RA_wiki/wiki/Troubleshooting.md

     - *Cause:*   Raised by `identify_best_features(self)` of [*MaxLifespan*][4]'s `ArcpyContainer()` class in `MaxLifespan/cActionAssessment.py` when `arcpy.sa.CellStatistics()` could not be executed.
     - *Remedy:*
         + The latest feature added to the internal best lifespan Raster may contain inconsistent data.
 Manually load the last feature Raster (the logfile tells the feature name) into *ArcPro* and trace back the error.
 If needed, re-run lifespan/design Raster Maker.
-        +In the case that the error occurs already with the first feature added, the [*MaxLifespan*][4]'s `zero` Raster may be corrupted.
+        + In the case that the error occurs already with the first feature added, the [*MaxLifespan*][4]'s `zero` Raster may be corrupted.
 The remedy described for the error message `ExceptionERROR: Unable to create ZERO Raster.
 Manual intervention required* can be used to manually re-create the `zero` Raster.

  - **`ERROR: Calculation of volume from RASTER failed.`**
     - *Cause:*   The `volume_computation(self)` function of the `VolumeAssessment()` class in `VolumeAssessment/cVolumeAssessment.py` raises this error when the command `arcpy.SurfaceVolume_3d(RASTER, "", "ABOVE", 0.0, 1.0)` failed.